carpanalper/belgium-property-scraper/README.md

    ```

 ## Usage
 1. Modify `main.py` to customize the number of pages to scrape per province and other parameters as needed.
-As default ...
+The default is 80 and it scraps between 12.000-14.000 titles.
 2. Run the main script to start scraping:
    ```
    python main.py